Why Stone Works Best for Monochrome Kitchen Schemes

 A Touch of Warmth

 Too much starkness can make a monochrome concept feel clinical.
-This is especially so when using stone as the line of this material are so clean.
+This is especially so when using stone, as the lines of this material are so clean.
 Walnut or oak flooring can bring a depth of warmth to a monochrome kitchen.
 The scope to use wood as a contrast to stone worktops is a great benefit of choosing stone as a worktop material.

 Share this post